TikTok Is Reclaiming Outie Labia In A Humorous & Non-Judgemental Way

 It’s all fun and games until the jokes turn mean which, let’s face it, they often do.
 Labia in particular are much maligned.
 Many women worry about how they look: too big, too small, too dark, too light.

-Reports of negativity towards our external genitalia are, sadly, not confined to that survey.
-Labiaplasty – plastic surgery that alters the size of the labia minora – was reported to be the third most sought out surgery for British women in 2013 and statistics show that the procedure’s popularity has only grown in the time since.
-The aesthetic ideal produced by this surgery is that of an ‘innie’, where the labia minora (inner lips) are hidden by the labia majora (outer lips).
+Medicare claims for labiaplasty and vulvoplasty in Australia more than doubled from 2002-03 to 2013-14.
+The aesthetic ideal produced by these surgeries is that of an ‘innie’, where the labia minora (inner lips) are hidden by the labia majora (outer lips).
 The opposite – an ‘outie’ – is cast as imperfect or undesirable in comparison.

 These statistics paint a grim picture.
 Hating on our genitals has been normalised, perhaps by porn where you tend to see more innies.
 On major sites like Pornhub there are hundreds of videos tagged 'innie pussy', 'perfect innie pussy' and 'innie vagina'.